SeLite/SeLite.github.io/SettingsFields.md

   * when there is a new definition of the module, that adds new field(s)
   * and `module.associatesWithFolders==false` and `field.requireAndPopulate==true`

-If `module.associatesWithFolders==true`, we want the ability to inherit values from sets/values manifests from higher folders.
+If `module.associatesWithFolders==true`, we want the ability to inherit values from [sets][set] or {{valuesManifest}}s from higher folders.
 Therefore it doesn't populate default value for any fields of such modules.

 If the schema defines a field with `defaultValue===undefined`, then it's not populated in the set(s).

 # File fields #
 Values of `Field.File` fields stored in configuration sets are full (absolute) paths to files (or folders).
 So they may not work for other users.
 Also, if you copy your Firefox profile folder to a system that uses a different folder separator (between Windows and Max OS/Linux), these fields won't work.

-However, you can use _values_ manifests to assign `Field.File` fields relative to the manifest's folder.
+However, you can use {{valuesManifest}}s to assign `Field.File` fields relative to the manifest's folder.
 Also, such paths will work on either system (Windows or Mac OS/Linux).
-See [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).
+See {{navLiteralsForSpecialValues}}.

 ## Selecting files in GUI ##
 When selecting a value (a file) for fields of class `Field.File` defined with `saveFile` option, the file selector dialog behaves as if you were saving a file.
 So if you select an existing file, it will confirm with you whether you want to overwrite it.
 However, the file won't be overwritten until the field is actually used for that purpose.
-Examples of such fields are ones for testDB and vanillaDB (see [SettingsInterface](SettingsInterface) > [Reloading databases](SettingsInterface#reloading-databases)).
+Examples of such fields are ones for {{testDB}} and {{vanillaDB}} (see {{navReloadingDatabases}}).

 Whether a `Field.File` or `Field.SQLite` field is marked as `saveFile` or not, the framework can overwrite such a file.
 However, `saveFile` makes it possible to specify names of files that don't exist yet.
 Without that flag a file needs to exist first before you can select it for the field.